birdofpreyru/react-native-fs/README.md

 ```
 **VERIFIED:** Android, iOS.

 Aborts a file download job.
-The partial file will remain on the filesystem,
+The partial file will remain on the filesystem.
+If resume is not supported (Android), or if the `resumable` optional argument
-and the promise returned from the aborted [downloadFile()] call will reject
+is not set when calling [downloadFile()], the promise returned from the aborted
-with an error.
+[downloadFile()] call will reject with an error.
 - `jobId` &mdash; **number** &mdash; Download job ID (see [downloadFile()]).

 ### stopUpload()